hmlongco/Resolver/Documentation/Introduction.md

 This is just one approach, but it illustrates the concept.
 Now when MyViewController asks for a XYZViewModel, it gets one.
 The resolved XYZViewModel, in turn has its fetcher, updater, and service.

-However, if we're in debug mode the fetcher and updater now have a XYZMockSessionService, which pulls mock data from embedded files instead of going out to the server as normal.
+However, if we're in debug mode the fetcher and updater now have a XYZMockSessionService, which could pull mock data from embedded files instead of going out to the server as normal.

 And both MyViewController and XYZViewModel are none the wiser.